-When a Clery Act crime is committed within UNM- Taos' Clery geography, and the situation poses a serious or continuing threat, the Director of Business Operations or the Director of Student Services will issue a Timely Warning (Advisory) to promote safety and aid in the prevention of similar crimes on campus.
+When a Clery Act crime is committed within UNM- Taos' Clery geography, and the situation poses a serious or continuing threat, the Facilities Services Manager or the Director of Student Services will issue a Timely Warning (Advisory) to promote safety and aid in the prevention of similar crimes on campus.
 The Timely Warning (Advisory) include appropriate information as soon as it becomes available, such as location, crime, description of subject (if known), and any other pertinent details.
-Additional updates may be issued as the situation evolves.
+Additional updates may be issued as the situation evolve, Test Alerts are done at least one time per semester.